Liver cirrhosis is a serious and progressive

 varices.

-Complications of cirrhosis include portal hypertension (increased blood pressure in the portal
+hypertension (increased blood pressure in the

-vein), liver cancer (hepatocellular carcinoma), kidney dysfunction, and infections.
-In severe
+carcinoma), kidney dysfunction, and infections.
+In

-cases, cirrhosis can lead to complete liver failure, necessitating a liver transplant as the only
+liver failure, necessitating a liver transplant as

 curative option.

-Treatment focuses on managing the underlying cause, slowing disease progression, and
+focuses on managing the underlying cause, slowing

-addressing complications.
-Lifestyle modifications, such as abstaining a healthy weight, eating
+complications.
+Lifestyle modifications, such as

-a balanced diet, and adhering to prescribed medications, are crucial.
-Regular monitoring by
+diet, and adhering to prescribed medications, are

-healthcare professionals is essential to manage the disease effectively and improve the
+professionals is essential to manage the disease

-quality of life for individuals with cirrhosis.
-If you are experiencing persistent issues related to
+individuals with cirrhosis.
+If you are experiencing

-SPECIALIST IN DWARKA.
+SPECIALIST IN

 Liver Cirrhosis symptoms and causes

-It’s in early stages, cirrhosis may cause mild symptoms such as fatigue, loss of appetite, and
+It’s in early stages, cirrhosis may cause mild

 - Fatigue